Open-Attestation/document-store/README.md

 ## Deployment

 In all the deployment commands, you can replace `network` argument to any of the [supported networks](#supported-networks).
 Optionally, you can also supply `--verify=1` if you wish to verify the contracts.
+During deployment, you will be prompted to supply your private key interactively.

 > [!IMPORTANT]
 > The `DEPLOYER_ADDRESS` in `.env` is required to be the address of the deployer.
 See [Configuration](#configuration) section.